SamuelHill/perl-dna/README.md

 # perl-dna

- binary dna data to text (ATCG), and dna text to codons
+Convers binary dna data to text (ATCG), and dna text to codons.

+Some of the first code I wrote to practice programming at university back in 2012.

+Works still as of 2022.